-Feather-light crepes, loaded American stacks and traditional galettes – we can’t get enough of the city’s pancakes.
+Feather-light crepes, loaded American stacks and traditional galettes – you’ll find loads of delicious ways to get your fill of pancakes in Leeds.

 Manahatta do their pancakes a little bit differently, so if you want to try something new this is the place to go.
-If you like them sweet, you can top yours with a mix of Nutella, toasted hazelnuts and cream.
-But they do savoury pancakes too – the High Line gets you three buttermilk pancakes with fried chicken, bacon and maple syrup.
+If you like them sweet, you’ll go wild for their indulgent mix of Nutella, toasted hazelnuts and strawberries, finished off with a dollop of whipped cream.
+If you want to make it a savoury affair, try their much-loved, New York-inspired High Line – you’ll get three buttermilk pancakes stacked high with fried chicken, bacon and oodles of maple syrup.

 Manahatta, 11 Merrion Street, Leeds, West Yorkshire, LS1 6PG.

-The pancakes at Bill’s are a must-try.
-They’re the light, fluffy American variety and you can get three or five, depending on your appetite.
-There are two toppings to choose from – go fruity with banana, strawberries and blueberries or try the American-style smoked streaky bacon with syrup.
-If you visit between 28th February 2019 and 10th March 2019, you’ll have even more options, with unusual eats like sweetcorn pancakes, poached eggs, feta and avocado.
+If you visit Bill’s for your first meal of the day, make their pancakes your priority.
+They’re the light, fluffy American variety and you can get three or five, depending on how big your appetite is.
+There are two toppings to choose from – go fruity with banana, strawberries and blueberries or try the American-style smoked streaky bacon, which comes drenched with their own Bill’s pancake syrup.
+These are the perfect hangover cure and stomach-liner.

 Bill’s, 1 Albion Place, Leeds, West Yorkshire, LS1 6JL.